An-him/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3-print_alphabets.c
 	 a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 4-print_alphabt.c
-5-print_numbers.c
+	 program that prints the alphabet in lowercase, followed by a new line.
+	 Print all the letters except q and e 5-print_numbers.c
+	 program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 6-print_numberz.c
 	program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 7-print_tebahpla.c